 serious middle-aged man looking into the camera

-Detached Retina & Retinal Tears
+Detached Retinas & Retinal Tears

 A tear or detachment in the eye’s retina is an extremely serious eye condition; however, there are advanced treatment options available at Virginia Eye Consultants that can be very effective for many patients.
 In some cases, retinal tears can occur without symptoms being noticeable.
 In others, symptoms such as flashes of light, floaters (lines or black spots that flow with the movement of your eye), a “curtain effect” at the sides or top of the eye, and/or blurriness may be experienced.
 Pain is typically not felt when a retinal tear or detachment occurs, which makes it vitally important to seek the help of an ophthalmologist as soon as symptoms arise, and to have regular eye exams each year.